sentry-demos/empower/README.md

 Add +2 quantity of a single item to Cart and purchase in order to trigger an Error.
 Visit the routes defined in src/index.js to produce transactions.

+## Trigger slow performance

+You can pass `?repeat=X` to the `/products` and `/products-join` URLs, like this: `/products?repeat=100`.
+This will render a higher number of list items, which shows slow performance in the frontend.
+You can see a slow react render span in the resulting transaction.

 ## Deploy to Prod
 This script deploys the flagship apps React + Flask.
 For deploying a single app to App Engine, check each platform's README for specific instructions.
 Make sure you don't have any local changes to `env-config/production.env`.
 ```